ntctk4/LogicBytes-OOLanguageComparison/Reflection/README.md

 # Reflection

 Java and C# have similar reflection capabilities.
 First, you can find out the class of an object.
-With the Class/Type (Java/C# respectively) in hand, you can then find all the information about it: Fields, Methods, Constructors.
+With the Class/Type object (Java/C# respectively) in hand, you can then find all the information about it: Fields, Methods, Constructors.
 Neither Java nor C# reveal private members through reflection.

 Reflection is used to gain information about types at runtime:
 * Oracle: "Reflection is commonly used by programs which require the ability to examine or modify the runtime behavior of applications running in the Java virtual machine."